 A Different Kind of Wildlife

 At Pehrson Resort on Lake Vermilion they have everything you need to have fun on the water.
-In addition to a dock, they have pontoon boats, waterskis, a beach and kayaks.
+In addition to a dock, they have pontoon boats, water skis, a beach and kayaks.
 Feeling ambitious after a day spent relaxing on the dock, we decided to kayak across the lake, a matter of about six miles.
 It was a bit windy and the water was choppy but we managed.

 Lincoln and I started taking these little vacations together about ten years ago.
-As an attorney wrestling with real estate issues in downtown Miami he is often so taken up with keeping the wolves at bay that he forgets to get away.
+As an attorney wrestling with real estate issues in Miami he is often so taken up with keeping the wolves at bay that he forgets to get away.
 I like to help him with that.
 I say let’s go somewhere to see a different kind of wildlife.
-He gives me some ideas, tells me his preferences, and then I arrange it.
+He gives me some ideas, tells me his preferences, and I arrange it.
 He told me he wanted to come to a place like this.

 After the last ice age this place was the domain of giant beasts, mammoths, mastodons and giant beavers.
-As the temperatures rose forests sprang up.
-15,000 years ago the area was densely carpeted with trees, the lakes and rivers hemmed round with unbroken vegetation, making it ideal habitat for a wide range of animals.
+As the temperatures rose, forests sprang up.
+15,000 years ago the area was densely carpeted with trees, the lakes and rivers hemmed round with unbroken vegetation, making it ideal habitat for a wide range of wildlife.
 The appearance of man in the last 12,000 years reduced much of the large game, but even today moose, wolves, elk and black bear inhabit the region.
 And then there are the birds.